vmikk/GSMc-Fungi.github.io/docs/index.md

-# The Global Soil Microbiome consortium
+# The Global Soil Mycobiome consortium

 ## About